Morecambe Bay

-Morecambe Bay is an estuary in north-west England, just to the south of the Lake District National Park.
+Morecambe Bay forms part of the Irish Sea, bordered by the English counties of Cumbria to the north and Lancashire to the east and south.
 It is the largest expanse of intertidal mudflats and sand in the United Kingdom, covering a total area of 310 km2.
 In 1974, the second largest gas field in the UK was discovered 25 mi west of Blackpool, with original reserves of over 7 trillion cubic feet (tcf) (200 billion cubic metres).
-At its peak, 15% of Britain's gas supply came from the bay but production is now in decline.
+At its peak, 15% of Britain's natural gas supply came from the bay but production is now in decline.
 Morecambe Bay is also an important wildlife site, with abundant birdlife and varied marine habitats.

 Natural features

 A panorama of most of Morecambe Bay looking from east (bottom of photo) to west (top of photo).
 Barrow-in-Furness and Walney Island can be seen in the upper part of the photo and Lancaster and Morecambe are visible in the lower left-hand corner of the photo.

 The rivers Leven, Kent, Keer, Lune and Wyre drain into the Bay, with their various estuaries making a number of peninsulas within the bay.
 Much of the land around the bay is reclaimed, forming salt marshes used in agriculture.
 The bay is known for its wildlife populations, being a Special Area of Conservation, Special Protection Area and a Site of Special Scientific Interest, and there is a bird observatory at Walney Island.
 Some of the surrounding land is also a protected area, forming the Morecambe Bay Pavements, home to rare butterflies such as the high brown fritillary.
 The bay has rich cockle beds, which have been fished by locals for generations.

 There are seven main islands in the bay, all to the west; Walney, Barrow, Sheep, Piel, Chapel, Foulney and Roa.
 Walney is substantially larger than the others, with its southern tip marking the north-western corner of the Bay.
 Sheep, Piel, Chapel and Foulney Islands are tidal and can be walked to at low tide with appropriate care.
 Local guidance should be sought if walking to Chapel or Piel islands as fast tides and quicksand can be extremely dangerous.
 Roa Island is linked to the mainland by a causeway, while Barrow Island has been connected to the mainland as part of the docks system at Barrow-in-Furness.